nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Add Command
 The source code can be found in [`AddCommand.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/command/AddCommand.java)

-The AddCommand feature allows users to add expenditures, credit cards or their income using a single command.
+The Add Command feature allows users to add expenditures, credit cards or their income using a single command.
 This provides speed and ease of use by only requiring a single line of input.

-The AddCommand has 3 parts.
+The Add Command has 3 parts.
 These parts are differentiated by their flags:
 - Add expenditure `/e`.
 - Add credit card `/cc`.
 - Add income `/i`.